tangnatta/INC242-Pi5-Docs-2025/openttd-server-docs/README.md

    ```
 4. Connect to the OpenTTD server from your OpenTTD client on your computer using the IP address of your Raspberry Pi 5 and the default port (`3979`).

+   **Caution**: Make sure your Raspberry Pi 5 and your computer are on the same local network.

 ## FYI

 - To stop the OpenTTD server, use the following command: